acul009/svalin/readme.md

 ### TBRHL (Transaction Based Rolling Hash Ledger)

-This primitive (yet to be completed) is planned to be the base for svalin's permission system.
+This primitive (yet to be completed) is planned to be the base for svalin's integrity system.

 It's a log of transactions where each transaction contains the hash of the last one and is then signed by the entity creating the transaction.
 Once available on more than one device, the log cannot be modified locally without leaving a trace as each device checks the plausability of each transaction.